Tyrrrz/CliFx/Readme.md

 133
 ```

+> **Warning**:
-> ⚠️ Even though exit codes are represented by 32-bit integers in .NET, using values outside 8-bit unsigned range will cause an overflow on Unix systems.
+> Even though exit codes are represented by 32-bit integers in .NET, using values outside 8-bit unsigned range will cause an overflow on Unix systems.
 > To avoid unexpected results, use numbers between 1 and 255 for exit codes that indicate failure.

 ### Graceful cancellation